 Sub-Saharan Africa is the home to hundreds of millions of people who suffer from water scarcity issues .
-The World Health Organization (WHO) has reported that more than 40% of the global water-stressed population lives in Sub-Saharan Africa .
-In this region, only an estimated 44% of the urban population and 24% of the rural population have adequate sanitation .
+The World Health Organization (WHO) has reported that more than 40 percent of the global water-stressed population lives in Sub-Saharan Africa .
+In this region, only an estimated 44 percent of the urban population and 24 percent of the rural population have adequate sanitation .

 Lack of access to clean water is one of the biggest causes of poverty in Africa .
 Without adequate clean fresh water, people cannot grow food, stay healthy, go to school where they live because their schools lack sufficient clean water and sanitation, and they cannot work because they have to spend many hours each day fetching water.

 Causes of water scarcity in Africa

 Water is unevenly distributed throughout Sub-Saharan Africa.
 About 75 percent of the region’s water resources are comprised primarily of eight major river basins .

 Climatic and environmental changes have decreased these water resources even more.
 Due to industrial and agricultural water pollution, insufficient sanitation and supply, and infrastructure issues, only a fraction of fresh water is available for human consumption.